SiddharthaBose30/TubeRecap/README.md

    cd TubeRecap
    npm install
-   update the API_KEY in App.tsx from OpenAI APIs dashboard npm run build
+   update the API_KEY in App.tsx from OpenAI APIs dashboard update the bing_api_key from Azure Dashboard API KEYs. npm run build
 2. Load the extension in Chrome
 3. Open Chrome and go to `chrome://extensions/`.